By Craig Andresen – The National Patriot and Right Side Patriots on cprworldwidemedia.com

-Think of it, as you listen to those whose ideology attempts to prevent us from issuing so much as a Merry Christmas, or placing a scene of Nativity in a park, or, as we have pointed out this year, caused those singing carols of Christmas to be thrown from a U.S. Post office…
+Think of it, as you listen to those whose ideology attempts to prevent us from issuing so much as a Merry Christmas, or placing a scene of Nativity in a park, or, as we have pointed out, caused those singing carols of Christmas to be thrown from a U.S. Post office…or a mall.

 I will not apologize for bringing up politics on this day of Christmas nor for wishing our troops and their families the very best Christmas because I know…I KNOW…it was Washington’s troops…on Christmas Day in 1776, who marched in the snow, rain and wind, without shoes or boots, through…Bethlehem…to light the candle of FREEDOM which burns bright to this day.

 TODAY, December 24th on RIGHT SIDE PATRIOTS on CPR Worldwide Media from 2 to 4pm EST, Craig and Diane will host their CHRISTMAS EVE SPECIAL with a ‘Salute to Our Military’ so very far from home, fun Christmas facts with a few twists you won’t hear anyplace else, and special Christmas music from the RIGHT SIDE PATRIOTS vault of warped Christmas songs.